Columbus, Montana

-Columbus is a town in and the county seat of Stillwater County, Montana, United States.
+Columbus is a city in and the county seat of Stillwater County, Montana, United States.
 The population was 1,857 at the 2020 census.

 History

 The community originated as a stagecoach station on the Yellowstone River.

-The original name was Sheep Dip, then changed to Stillwater, but because of a Stillwater, Minnesota on the Northern Pacific Railroad, the mail presented a problem.
+The original name was Sheep Dip, then changed to Stillwater, but because of a Stillwater, Minnesota on the Northern Pacific Railway, the mail presented a problem.
 The name was ultimately changed to Columbus, Montana in 1893.